thegooddocsproject/website-hugo/content/en/blog/6-resources-starting-journey-into-docs.md

 ## Networking - It takes a village

-When I am learning something new, my mind is buzzing and I want to bounce around ideas.
+When I am learning something new, my mind is buzzing, and I want to bounce around ideas.
 Luckily, you can find like-minded people from all over the world in wonderful documentation communities.

 🌐 [Write the Docs](https://www.writethedocs.org/): This group consists of documentarians who mostly work on software.
 Write the Docs holds networking events like Meetups and conferences, and hosts a Slack channel for in-between communication.
 The community is very diverse in terms of location, age, and identities.
 It’s a warm and welcoming place with a lot of friendly faces to bounce around ideas with.

 🌐 [Society for Technical Communication](https://www.stc.org/): The Society for Technical Communication (STC) is an American professional organization for technical writers from every field and domain you can imagine - from government-related domains, to hardware documentation, to software documentation.
-The STC holds conferences and chapter meetings, which are free most of the time.
+STC holds conferences and chapter meetings, which are free most of the time.
 STC also fosters relations with the academical side of documentation and provides certification and regular publications; these require a paid membership.

 ## Tip of the iceberg

 The technical writing discipline is dynamic and growing, and more knowledge is being shared every day.
 What helpful resources have you discovered during your tech writing journey?
-Share them in the comments or [@ us on Twitter](https://twitter.com/thegooddocs)!
+Share them in our [Good Docs Project Slack](https://join.slack.com/t/thegooddocs/shared_invite/zt-18gk5udo6-3OG5VVbFEvv~uG8y8tCDlQ) or [@ us on Twitter](https://twitter.com/thegooddocs)!

 Happy writing!